centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-ibmmq-mqi.md

 WARNING: current input connections: 9000 | 'queue.connections.input.count'=9000;200;;0; 'queue.messages.depth.count'=2400;;;0; 'queue.message.oldest.seconds'=9000;;;;
 ```

-This command triggers a WARNING because the the number of current input connection is 9000 which is
+This command triggers a WARNING because the number of current input connections is 9000 which is
 above the warning threshold (`--warning-messages-depth='200'`).

-It would trigger a CRITICAL alarm if a message in a queue would be here for more than one hour / 3600 seconds (`--critical-message-oldest='3600'`).
+It would trigger a CRITICAL alarm if a message was in a queue for more than one hour / 3600 seconds (`--critical-message-oldest='3600'`).

 All available options for a given mode can be displayed by adding the
 `--help` parameter to the command: